 1) Create Destinations

 The first step is to create a Destination.
-Choose Alerting -> Destinations -> Add destination.
+Choose Alerts → Alerting Channels → Create Channel.
 Specify a name for the destination so that you can identify it later.
-For Type, choose Slack, Amazon Chime, or custom webhook.
+For type, choose Email, Slack, Amazon Chime, or custom webhook.
 Take note that these requests use the HTTP POST method.

 For this use case, we will show how to create a webhook in Slack which seems to be extremely useful and many teams are utilizing it.